mweerts/42-projects/common-core/webserv/README.md

 ## To do Lucas

 // should be done but need to make sure
-- [/] Integrate uploads (POST) with FileWriteStream: wire client POLLIN → inBuf\_ → file POLLOUT, with body completion flags and backpressure.
+- [ ] Integrate uploads (POST) with FileWriteStream: wire client POLLIN → inBuf\_ → file POLLOUT, with body completion flags and backpressure. // blocking right now

 ## Tests